Naturalclar/slide-react-native-eu-2020/script.md

 Storycap is a tool made by the creator of reg-suit, and it crawls through each Stories and takes a screenshot of it.

 storybook with react-native-web
+making a component list of react-native using storybook and react-native web is also great, because you don't have to turn on your emulator everytime you want to check how the component looks.

 -